joblet

 # Error: "Permission denied"

-# Volumes are owned by job user (usually 'nobody')
+# Volumes are owned by job user

-# Fix by using appropriate permissions
+# Fix permissions within job

-rnx run --volume=data chmod -R 777 /volumes/data
+chmod -R 755 /volumes/data

 5. Memory Volume Full

-# Memory volumes limited by available RAM
+# Memory volumes limited by available RAM and specified size

-# Check system memory
+# Check system memory and volume size

 Debugging Tips

-# Check volume mount
+# Check volume mount status

-rnx run --volume=debug-vol mount | grep volumes
+rnx job run --volume=debug-vol mount | grep volumes

-# Verify volume permissions
+# Verify volume permissions and ownership

-rnx run --volume=debug-vol ls -la /volumes/
+rnx job run --volume=debug-vol ls -la /volumes/

 # Test write access

-rnx run --volume=debug-vol touch /volumes/debug-vol/test.txt
+touch /volumes/debug-vol/test.txt

-# Check filesystem type (filesystem volumes)
+# Check filesystem type (for filesystem volumes)

-rnx run --volume=debug-vol stat -f /volumes/debug-vol
+rnx job run --volume=debug-vol stat -f /volumes/debug-vol

 Examples